anhtholee/aivivn-5-bandwidth-prediction/README.md

 Finally, I used the Ridge regression model to fit the training data (using time features, special event features and median features) and use the prediction on both the training and testing data as a feature (for both target variables).

 ## Results
+The final model gives `sMAPE = 5.12708` on the public LB.

 ## Future works
 There are a lot of room for improvement in this problem.
 With the enormous development of deep learning research in the recent years, one can try incorporating deep neural network models into this problem and see if it could surpass traditional ML approaches, which rely very much on the features of the dataset.